MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-plan-put-aways-in-worksheets.md

 ---
-title: How to Plan Put-aways in Worksheets | Microsoft Docs
+title: How to Plan Put-aways in Worksheets
-description: If your location requires both put-away and receive processing, and you want to plan put-away instructions for a number of receipts, rather than have employees follow the instructions that application creates for separate posted receipts, you can use the put-away worksheet.
+description: Set up your warehouse so that receipt lines are available to you in the put-away worksheet when you want to plan put-away instructions for receipts.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual